coderheck/Tria-OS-Docs/MapLib.md

     MapLib:Survive(player)
 end
 ```
-This function can be used to make the player survive the match without touching ExitRegion.
+This function can be used to make the player survive the round without touching ExitRegion.

 -----------------------------------------------------